1jour1vin

 Mouth

-This complex, typical wine has a wild, fresh character, and its balance makes it a great wine for laying down.
+This complex, distinctive wine is full of charm, with a wild, fresh character.
+Its balance makes it a great wine for aging.

 Serve